harvesthill/reddit-wiki-archive/steroids/your_first_cycle.md

 It is suggested on /r/steroids that you should at least inject every three days (E3D) or every 3.5 days (E3.5D) to keep blood levels as stable as possible for Testosterone [Enanthate](/steroids/testosterone_enthanate.md) or [Cypionate](/steroids/testosterone_cypionate.md).
 This will minimize side effects and make controlling estrogen easier.
 You may do once a week, but it is not optimal.

-&gt; [Here is an example of blood levels with 500mg of Test Enanthate injected once a week (E7D)](https://imgur.com/a/Ohgt6).
+> [Here is an example of blood levels with 500mg of Test Enanthate injected once a week (E7D)](https://imgur.com/a/Ohgt6).
 This was plotted with [SteroidPlotter](http://www.steroidplotter.com/).

-&gt; [Here is an example of 250mg Test Enanthate injected every 3.5 days](https://imgur.com/a/LwCgI), also plotted with [SteroidPlotter](http://steroidplotter.com/).
+> [Here is an example of 250mg Test Enanthate injected every 3.5 days](https://imgur.com/a/LwCgI), also plotted with [SteroidPlotter](http://steroidplotter.com/).
 As you can see the release rate, in which Testosterone is released into your blood, is more stable.

 ## Post Cycle Therapy (PCT)